 ArcGIS Server 10.0 and earlier versions supported both DCOM (ArcGIS Server Local) and HTTP (ArcGIS Server Internet) connections.
 Beginning at version 10.1, support for DCOM connections with ArcGIS Server was discontinued.
 You need to refactor your web apps to use HTTP connections before upgrading.
 If you used DCOM connections for the purpose of accessing ArcObjects, you need to remove your ArcObjects code or wrap it in a server object extension.

 Determine the URL format used by your existing applications when connecting to ArcGIS Server

 You need to determine the URL format used by your existing apps when connecting to ArcGIS Server.
 This will help you understand whether your apps need to be modified after the upgrade.
-Using ArcGIS Web Adaptor, you can engineer your site to match the URLs you used at earlier versions, thereby saving yourself the effort of updating all your app code.
+Using ArcGIS Web Adaptor, you can engineer your site to match the URLs you used at earlier versions, thereby saving yourself the time and effort of updating all your app code.

 Apps that make HTTP connections to your server through REST or SOAP generally follow the syntax:

 If ArcGIS Server is configured to use the default port of your web server (such as port 443), your URLs will likely not include port :6443.
 Note that port 6443 corresponds with the use of HTTPS, which is enforced by default by ArcGIS Server.
 If your site uses HTTP Only, the ArcGIS Server port will be 6080.

 Take note of whether your services are being accessed through the default instance name of arcgis or some other instance name.

 Also determine if you have multiple instances installed on your system.
 To do this, browse to <ArcGIS Server installation location>\DotNet and launch the AddInstance.exe tool.
 Choose Modify an existing instance, and click Next.
 The dialog box lists the instance names and the IIS website (Port) locations on which they are hosted.